bxforce/bnc-hlf/README.md

 If you want to test your chaincode do the following: (this is testing fabric-samples abstore)

+_abstore is just doing init of two variables a,b and then substracting from one or the other a specific value_

  ````shell script
 bnc chaincode invoke --config-folder $PWD -i "Init,a,100,b,100"